1forh/zacharyminner.com/content/notes/nuxt-command-not-found.md

   - Nuxt.js
   - NPM
 title: nuxt command not found
-summary: How to solve the npm error: `nuxt command not found`
+summary: How to solve the npm error - nuxt command not found
 ---

 Step 1: Run `npm cache clean --force`